francopasut/academic/content/en/post/pdf_python_text_extract/index.md

 ## 1\.
 Subject of this article.

-The goal is to generate a simple program to collect the text contained in various PDFs generated directly from word processing programs and insert the various fragments into a single document in Markdown format by separating the fragments with second-level headings corresponding to the name of the source documents.
+The goal is to generate a simple program to collect the text contained in various PDFs generated directly from word processing programs and insert the various fragments into a single document in Markdown language by separating the fragments with second-level headings corresponding to the name of the source documents.

-The "manual" solution is to copy the text from the individual documents, one by one, and paste it into a second document.
+The "hands-on" solution is to copy the text from the individual documents, one by one, and paste it into a second document.

 Or you could build a simple application in Python that does all the work automatically, saving an amount of time directly proportional to the number of documents to be processed.

 The *script*, generated with the help of Copilot ( because I am not a programmer), requires the installation of the `PyPDF2` library.

-Warning: **this article does NOT discuss optical character recognition (OCR).** For that topic you may refer to [my other article](https://francopasut.netlify.app/post/ocr_linux_tesseract/).
+Warning: **this article does NOT discuss optical character recognition (OCR).** For that topic, you may refer to [my other article](https://francopasut.netlify.app/post/ocr_linux_tesseract/).

 ## 2\.
 Python source analysis.

 Since this is to be done at the operating system level, it is necessary, first of all, to import the *os* module.

-As, then, anticipated above it is necessary to import the *PdfReader* module from the *PyPDF2* library, which must, therefore, be installed before launching the *script*.
+As, then, anticipated above, it is necessary to import the *PdfReader* module from the *PyPDF2* library, which must, therefore, be installed before launching the *script*.

 So we start with: